Our Crown Curriculum

 Through the ‘challenge’ curriculum driver, we promote the following learning behaviours: We encourage our children at Queen’s Park to be risk-takers, to reason and solve problems, to comprehend and apply, to analyse and evaluate.
 We want all our pupils to relish challenges, embrace their mistakes as part of the learning process, value the importance of effort, have the perseverance to complete challenging tasks, respond carefully to feedback and take inspiration from others.
 This will help them to achieve, not only with us, but also in their future lives as adults.

 Through the ‘resilience’ curriculum driver, we promote optimism and determination as a learning behaviour.
 At Queen’s Park, we know that the pupils who develop the skills of resilience and perseverance will make good progress and be successful.
-Consequently, instilling all our pupils with 'growth mindsets' has become a key priority for the school.
-This is a term coined by psychologist Carol Dweck and her research has identified the characteristics of learners with a fixed and a growth mindset.
+Consequently, instilling all our pupils with a resilient attitude to learning has become a key priority for Queen’s Park

 Through ‘opportunities’, we raise aspirations to broaden our children’s horizons – opening their eyes to the myriad careers they might pursue.
 We provide tangible role models to raise our pupils’ aspirations to inspire them to work even harder to be the best that they can be.
 We want our pupils to have a clear understanding of the link between achieving well and having goals for the future.

 At Queen’s Park, we understand that happiness is linked to personal growth, health and development.
 We ensure our children are happy, healthy individuals.
 With ‘wellbeing’ as a curriculum driver, we give children the confidence to thrive in a diverse, global society and be respectful citizens with British and Christian Values at the core.